code4policy/modules/git/06-branching.md

 	</html>
 	```

-5. Everyone else should pull these changes.
+4. Everyone should clone the repository.

     ```
-    git pull
+    git clone git@github.com:XXXXX/demo-website.git
     ```

-6. All team members, should create branches titled `add-member-<name>`.
+5. All team members, should create branches titled `add-member-<name>`.
 For example, I would do:

   ```
   git checkout -b add-member-dhrumil
   ```

-7. In this branch, each team member should create a file that is titled `our-team/<name>.html`.
+6. In this branch, each team member should create a file that is titled `our-team/<name>.html`.
 For example, I would create `our-team/dhrumil.html`.
 Add some basic information about yourself to this page.
 Be sure to only create this one file - there should be no other changes to the repository.
 It's important to keep your code changes isolated when working with git to avoid unecessary merge conflicts.
 	1. Each member should:
 		1. commit this change to the branch
 		2. push it
 		3. create a pull request
 	2. Product owner should review and merge all of the PRs.
 There should be no conflicts.

-8. The product owner should create links to each of these individal pages back into the `our-team/index.html`.
+7. The product owner should create links to each of these individal pages back into the `our-team/index.html`.

 	```html
 	<!DOCTYPE html>